 The amount of discomfort an individual patient experiences depends on a number of factors, including overall pain tolerance, the size of the implant chosen (larger implants create more stretch and thus hurt more), and how easily the breast accepts the implant.
 In general, most women feel noticeable discomfort requiring medications for the first 2 days after surgery and then will have tolerable discomfort during the daytime, reserving pain medications for nighttime use to help with sleep.

 Q: How soon will I be able to return to a full-body workout?

-For the first 2 weeks after surgery, Dr. Bogdan recommends avoiding all exercise to reduce the chance of post-operative bleeding.
+For the first 2 weeks after surgery, our physicians recommend avoiding all exercise to reduce the chance of post-operative bleeding.
 You can walk as far as you like—but at a sightseeing pace rather than an aerobic pace.
 After 2 weeks, you can start lower body exercise and resume upper body exercise at 3 weeks.
 Regular athletic women will feel back to normal about 6 to 8 weeks after surgery.
 Extreme athletes who demand more from their pectoral muscles will take longer to recover (3 to 6 months).

 Q: How will surgery affect nipple sensation?